Towards a Uniform Theory of Effectful State Machines: Context-free Languages and Valence Automata

-As we know from Proposition~\ref{prop:fin_b} and Definition~\ref{defn:waut}, $\CR$ can be given by a reactive expression over the boolean semiring $R=B=\{0,1\}$.
-We replace in this expression any occurrence of the form $g.\, t$ where $g\in \Omega^*_n$ by

-where $a_1\cdots a_k=\beta(g)$ and all the occurrences of $1\in B$ by $b_0$.
-The resulting expression $e$ is a reactive expression for the semiring monad $\BBT_R$.
-Note that the assumption that $\beta$ is nonerasing ensure that $e$ remains guarded.
-It is then easy to check by definition that
+As we know from Propositions~\ref{prop:fin_b} and~\ref{prop:aexp}, $\CR$ can be given by an additive reactive expression over the boolean semiring $R=B=\{0,1\}$.
+We replace in this expression every occurrence of the form $g.-$ where $g\in \Omega_n$ by $a_1.\,\ldots \,a_k.\,\alpha(g)\cdot (-)$ where $a_1\cdots a_k=\beta(g)$ and every occurrence of $1\in B_0=\{1\}$ by $b_0$.
+The resulting expression $e$ is a reactive additive expression for the semimodule monad $\BBT_R$.
+Note that the assumption that $\beta$ is nonerasing ensures that $e$ remains guarded.
+It is then easy to check that